charles-lunarg/vk-bootstrap/README.md

 cmake ..
 ```

-To test, glfw and Catch2 are used and automatically included using git submodules.
+To test, glfw and Catch2 are needed and automatically included using git submodules.

 In the project directory, run